 Not all patients with a typical LBBB EkG pattern have what Risum refers to as the typical LBBB contraction pattern which is predictive of likelihood of favorable response. to CRT.This seems to hold true in regard to both the standard criteria for LBBB and the newer Strauss criteria .

 Quoting Risum : "It seems reasonable to believe that the main mechanism underlying the differential effect from CRT according to QRS morphology is whether a significant activation delay is present in the LV". ( my underlining)

 Question: Does the presence of septal flash and apical rocking predict likelihood of success with CRT as good or better than Risum's criteria?
 Have the two set of criteria been directly compared?
 While I could find no direct comparison ,Stankovic et al (2) published data that indicated apical rock and septal flash could predict reverse remodeling with a sensitivity of 84 % and 79% and the absence of both was associated with unfavorable long term survival.

-Bottom line from Risum's work is that a patient may have EKG criteria for LBBB (either the standard criteria or the new criteria proposed by Strauss) and not have the mechanical dyssynchrony pattern described by Risum do not respond well to RCT.
+Bottom line from Risum's work is that a patient may have EKG criteria for LBBB (either the standard criteria or the new criteria proposed by Strauss) and not have the mechanical dyssynchrony pattern described by Risum do and not respond well to RCT.

 So is the evidence strong enough to recommend pre-implantation 2d strain echo and not proceed with Bi-V pacing if the Risum criteria are not met?
 Is the absence of apical rock and septal flash reason to not proceed with Bi-v (or His Bundle) implantation?